Species, characteristics, reproduction, baby manatee, habitat, danger of extinction + DRAWINGS + VIDEOS

 Manatee or mermaid?

 Columbus noted in his diary that he saw three mermaids.
-We have already mentioned the chronicler Acosta telling how he was amazed by the female manatee “with tits and milk” to raise her children.
+We have already mentioned the chronicler Acosta telling how he was amazed by the female manatee “with teats and milk” to raise her children.

 The indigenous people consider the manatee to be a mixture of fish and ox (hence its Brazilian name peixe-boi).

-They say that it is a very intelligent fish, that it knows and learns, and that it has an understanding similar to that of a person, giving it an “almost magical” condition.
+The indigenous people say that it is a very intelligent fish, that it knows and learns, and that it has an understanding similar to that of a person, giving it an “almost magical” condition.

 Drawings of manatees